thomas-haslwanter/statsintro/rst/statsContinuous.rst

 The Null hypothesis in a one-way ANOVA is that the means of all the samples are the same.
 So if a one-way ANOVA yields a significant result, we only know that they are
 *not* the same.

 However, often we are not just interested in the joint hypothesis if all samples are the same, but we would also like to know for which pairs of samples the hypothesis of equal values is rejected.
 In this case we conduct several tests at the same time, one test for each pair of samples.
-(Typically, this is done with $t-tests$.)
+(Typically, this is done with *t-tests* )

 This results, as a consequence, in a *multiple testing problem*: since we perform multiple comparison tests, we should compensate for the risk of getting a significant result, even if our null hypothesis is true.
 This can be cone by correcting the p-values to account for this.
 We have a number of options to do so: